‘Project Merciless’: how Qatar spied on the world of football in Switzerland

 In the section entitled «Walking the tightrope», the operatives lay out how they intended to neutralise Lowy and Hargitay.
 They apparently had inside knowledge of an investigation by US law enforcement agencies, and they planned to use that investigation for their own purposes.

-The document alleges connections between Hargitay, Lowy and the Russian bid for the 2018 World Cup, and includes highly incriminating lines: «Can we help connect the dots?».
-And: «Provide supporting evidence to relevant law enforcement agencies”
+The document alleges connections between Hargitay, Lowy and the Russian bid for the 2018 World Cup, and says, "Can we help connect the dots?", followed by, "Provide supporting evidence to relevant law enforcement agencies”.

 An investigation by the FBI would have destroyed both Lowy’s and Hargitay’s reputation on a global level.
 They would have been effectively “neutralised”.